 Jesus considered sin to be a blinding influence on people’s lives (see John 9:40-41) and we need to help new believers gain a deeper understanding of the impact this has on human nature.

 In the Bible, God described the sinner’s condition as a person who cannot tell the difference between their left and right hand (see Jonah 4:11), and discipleship involves helping others have the discipline to agree with His point of view.

 #7.
-The Covenants Between God and Man
+We believe in the Covenants Between God and Man.

 “A covenant is an unchangeable, divinely imposed legal agreement between God and man that stipulates the conditions of their relationship.”
 (Wayne Grudem)